 Hand Washing Your Electric Blanket

-Next, fill a tub or plastic bin with cool to warm water.
+Fill a large tub or plastic bin with cool to warm water.
 Add a bit of active detergent and mix to create a sudsy solution.

 Carefully place the blanket in the soapy water and let it soak for 20-30 minutes.
 During that time, agitate the water occasionally with your hand.

-The next step is to drain the tub.
-Refill it with clean water and swirl the blanket around—you want to remove all the laundry detergent.
-When you’re finished, drain away the water.
-Gently wring out the blanket to remove some of the excess soapy water.
+When you’re finished, gently wring out the blanket to remove some of the excess water.
 Be very careful as to not damage the wires.

 Best Way to Remove Stains From Your Electric Heating Blanket